isomerpages/sportsg-sportcares/_initiatives/SportCares Bursary.md

 ## How to Apply?

 ### Existing Bursary recipients
-Please write to us in to us [here](mailto:sportcares@sport.gov.sg), with details of your full name and contact number and let us know of your interest to continue with the Bursary for the next season.
+Please write to us [here](mailto:sportcares@sport.gov.sg), with details of your full name, contact number and let us know of your interest to continue with the Bursary for the next season. <br> It is advisable to inform us at least three weeks before the current season ends.

 ### New applicants